Most physical therapy practice owners think about marketing from their own perspective: “What can I do to get more patients?“.

 Now Look at Your Practice Through a Patient’s Eyes

 Go through each step in this guide as if you were a new patient searching for a physiotherapist in your city.
-You’ll find the gaps faster than any audit tool, and fixing them is usually simpler than you’d expect.
+Search for yourself, click your own website, read your reviews, and try to book.